apuroop-apz/Docker-Project/README.md

 Heavyweight | Lightweight
 Needs more resources | Needs minimal resources
-Full isolation with guaranteed resources | Isolates processes from each other Limit performance | Native performance
+Full isolation with guaranteed resources | Isolates processes from each other Limited performance | Native performance
 More secure since system-level isolation | Less secure since process-level isolation

 ![VM & Containers](https://github.com/apuroop-apz/Docker-Project/blob/master/figures/dock_2.png)

 ## What is a Dockerfile?

 A **Dockerfile** is a text-based built script that obtains a set of instructions in a pattern such that we can build the image for a particular application from base images.
-The instructions in the Dockerfile can include the base image selection, setting up environment variables, installing the required application, adding or copying the configuration and the data files, exposing the networking ports and automatically running the services as well as exposing those services to the external world
+The instructions in the Dockerfile can include the base image selection, setting up environment variables, installing the required application, adding or copying the configuration and the data files, exposing the networking ports and automatically running the services as well as exposing those services to the external world.

 INSTRUCTION | DESCRIPTION
 ----------- | -----------